2024–2025 Bahri offensive: Casualties

 On 30 January 2025, the United Nations Human Rights Office verified seven separate incidents resulting in at least eighteen civilian deaths, including one woman.
 The killings were attributed to SAF-associated fighters and allied militia groups, particularly in the vicinity of the Al Jaili oil refinery.
 Many victims were identified as being originally from Sudan's Darfur and Kordofan regions.
 Video footage showed individuals in SAF uniforms and members of the Al-Bara' ibn Malik Battalion publicly reading a list of alleged RSF collaborators, announcing "Zaili" (Arabic for "killed") after each name.
 Additional video evidence documented members of the Al-Bara' ibn Malik Battalion making explicit threats of violence against El Hadj Yusif residents in the East Nile area.

 UN High Commissioner for Human Rights Volker Türk issued a statement the following day expressing deep alarm over the executions, characterizing them as potential war crimes while demanding further investigation into each report and the immediate cessation of attacks on civilians.

 Analysis

 The Sudan War Monitor described the offensive as a "turning point" in the civil war due to its advancements eliminating threats to the SAF headquarters while positioning the army for further operations to recapture the capital.
+By the end of March 2025, the Sudanese army had reestablished complete control of Khartoum and its environs.